 strategycannot be modified after Experiment Create.

 - There can be up to 50 metrics of any kind for an experiment.
-See the constraint metric documentation for the limit on the number of Constraint Metrics.
+See the Metric Constraints documentation for the limit on the number of constraint metrics.

 - All stored metrics must be reported for successful Observations.